Last Updated on October 3, 2019 by Michael Joseph

 We can see them pretty much every day, whether online, on TV or in the newspapers.

-Also, there are dozens of studies vouching for the health benefits of dietary fiber.
+Also, there are dozens of studies vouching for the digestive health benefits of dietary fiber.

 However, consuming any nutrient in excess can be problematic, and fiber is no exception.

 In fact, there are some little-known side effects that too much fiber can cause.

 Can You Have Too Much Fiber?

 Just because fiber has benefits doesn’t mean we should eat as much of it as we can.

 For one thing, it is possible to experience adverse effects if we consume too much, especially when supplementing.

 Some possible symptoms of excessive fiber intake include stomach and digestive issues such as bloating, cramps, and gas.

 But how much fiber is too much?

 The “official” recommended daily fiber intake is set at 38g for men and 25g for women (1).

 Anyone eating a standard whole-foods-based diet is unlikely to exceed this amount greatly.

 However, those who go overboard on green smoothies, fiber supplements, and excessive amounts of grains might far exceed this figure.

 More isn’t always better, and an excessive amount of fiber can cause problems.